screensavers-club/argos-docs/docs/hardware/intro.md

 ## Web Cam with 8mm and 12mm lens

-The hardware used is Raspberry Pi.
+The webcam is HD.
+We have 2 lenses: 8mm and 12mm.

 ## 3D Model